 If stickers are distributed on a large scale, the power lies primarily in the repetition of the image or message, which oftentimes is so abstruse that people don’t know whether there is any true underlying significance to it, and if there is, what to make of such propaganda.
 A lot of artists aim to come up with stickers that get seen by many and cause a sense of bewilderment or even frustration among viewers because they can’t work out what they’re about.
 The otherwise completely unknown John Hamon from Paris has become world famous, or rather, a world famous mystery, for doing nothing the past two decades but putting up his name together with a photo of himself as a nineteen-year-old in cities in France and far beyond (albeit on large paste ups, not on stickers).
 His staunch belief that it’s promotion that makes the artist (‘c’est la promotion qui fait l'artiste’), has for him rightfully turned into a self-fulfilling prophecy.

 The very wide range of themes that stickers deal with naturally matter, but where and when a sticker appears in public space is equally important.
 Are they situated at our eye line in prominent locations, or are they rather hidden from the view of the average passer-by, for example high up on a bridge, or half-concealed behind a waste container in a back passage?
-In the latter case especially, artists carefully choose their spots in the built environment as they play with surface, scale, distance and visibility.
-Stickers like these are there not to attract as much attention as possible, but rather to confront the occasional viewer with something unexpected and to evoke a certain emotion in that very person, however briefly he or she stares at the artwork.
-Putting up stickers in such a way that they either do or do not demand direct attention, are two different tactics street artists apply in order to communicate with street-dwellers, and potentially let them experience their surroundings in a somewhat unconventional way.
+In the latter case especially, artists carefully choose their spots in the built environment, as they play with surface, scale, distance and visibility.
+Stickers like these are there not to attract as much attention as possible, but rather to confront the occasional viewer with something unexpected and to evoke a certain emotion in that very person, however briefly they stare at the artwork.
+Putting up stickers in such a way that they either do or do not demand direct attention, are two different tactics street artists apply in order to communicate with people going about, and potentially let them experience their surroundings in a somewhat unconventional way.

 Most of the time stickers are so small, you have to move up close in order to see them properly.
 Walk away from them just a few steps and they quickly become objects ‘in the distance’ (see the first picture).
 Therefore, logic dictates that if you want to capture them well on camera, you have to do that from close range too.
 Regrettably, however, this implies that in photographs, the urban context discussed above, is usually absent.
 Thematically, this visual essay sprawls in all sorts of imaginative directions.
 Use your own imagination to envision what the surroundings of the stickers could look like.